-As of December 31, 2022 and December 31, 2021, the Company had total tax reserves (including interest and penalties) of \$12.3 million and \$13.9 million, respectively, for various uncertain tax positions.
+As of December 31, 2023, the Company had total tax reserves (including interest and penalties) of \$12.0 million (2022 - \$12.3 million) for various uncertain tax positions.
 While the Company believes it has adequately provided for all tax positions, amounts asserted by taxing authorities could differ from the Company's accrued liability.
 Accordingly, additional provisions on federal, provincial, state and foreign tax-related matters may be required in the future as revised estimates are made or the underlying matters are settled or otherwise resolved.

-For the year ended December 31, 2022, the Company recorded a net decrease of \$2.2 million related to reserves (excluding interest and penalties) for income taxes (2021 - \$2.1 million, 2020 - \$0.6 million).
+For the year ended December 31, 2023, the Company recorded a net decrease of \$0.8 million (2022 - \$2.2 million, 2021 -\$2.1 million) related to tax reserves (excluding interest and penalties) primarily related to tax years becoming statute barred for purposes of future tax examinations by local tax jurisdictions, partially offset by additional tax positions related to prior years.

 The Company has elected to classify interest and penalties related to income tax liabilities, when applicable, as part of the Income Tax Expense in its Consolidated Statements of Operations rather than Interest Expense.
-The Company expensed \$0.6 million in potential interest and penalties associated with its provision for uncertain tax positions for the years ended December 31, 2022 (2021 - expensed \$1.4 million; 2020 - expensed \$3.3 million).
+The Company recorded a net increase of \$0.6 million in potential interest and penalties associated with its provision for uncertain tax positions for the years ended December 31, 2023 (2022 - \$0.6 million; 2021 - \$1.4 million).

-The following table presents a reconciliation of the beginning and ending amount of tax reserves (excluding interest and penalties) for the years ended December 31, 2022, 2021, and 2020:
+The following table presents a reconciliation of the beginning and ending amount of tax reserves (excluding interest and penalties) for the years ended December 31, 2023, 2022, and 2021: